Open Data Hub logo

 Supported bias metrics

-Open Data Hub supports the following bias metrics.
+Open Data Hub supports the following bias metrics:

 Statistical Parity Difference